M4nuski/Easy3D_webGL/readme.md

 Current work-in-progress and next steps
 ----------
-* Collision detection (point, edge, sphere, plane, box)
+* Collision detection (vector, edge, sphere, plane, box)
-* Fake physics as animations
+* Fake physics as animations (reflect, loose 20% speed, if other is dynamic give 0.15% speed)
+* Wrap animation and CD/CR/PHY into common classes and update all ver4 projects
 * --ver5:
 * flatten engine to reducre nested calls and hierarchy spinning
-* Improved Collision Detection with Interpolation (point, edge, sphere, box, triangles)
+* Improved Collision Detection with Interpolation (point, edge, sphere, plane, box, triangles)
 * Other type of physics mechanic for controls. (chase camera/3rd person with spring and hit test)
 * --Some kind of game:
 * Path interpolation for bots and animations.